 Do Toddlers Need to Use a Sippy Cup?

-But if you wean your young toddler and go straight to real cups, it’s safe to say you’re bound to have some serious messes on your hands.
+But if you wean your young toddler and go straight to regular cups, you’re bound to have some serious messes on your hands.

 So, while sippy cups may not be necessary developmentally, they sure are helpful practically.